Special Education: Teaching and Learning for the future.

 There is common myth that the education of children diagnosed with learning difficulties or who communicate differently do not need to include academic skills.
 That their education should focus purely on life skills.
 I don’t agree with the simplicity of that statement.
 That notion suggests that academic skills are irrelevant and hold no value, that the child will never need to apply these.
 It devalues those skills and will limit the future prospects of that child.
 I have seen the impact a successful placement can have on the life of a child.
 How they can leave as confident young adults having achieved so much.
 They would not be leaving with the capacity to learn more if we had not provided the opportunity to experience all elements of education.
 We should not deny our students the opportunity to experience a curriculum that encompasses all aspects of learning.
 As a teacher it is our role to make the teaching of these academic skills as relevant, motivating and engaging as possible.
 We must identify the child’s unique abilities and adapt the curriculum to ensure it fits and works for the child, through sensory input, interaction, communication systems or exploring their communities.
 Literacy and Maths may not be the top priority or even delivered as a discrete subject but it is vital they are included.

 Every child is entitled to a broad and balanced curriculum.
 When we choose to work in Special Education we must ensure that is also relevant and accessible, with the child and the highest of expectations at the centre.
-An education for success in life beyond school.
+An education for success and to thrive in life beyond school for every child.